Facilities Master Plan

-The completion of the Bleha Center for the Performing Arts, the Technology Center, The Marv Nelson Science Learning Center, Salish Hall and Cedar Hall) along with the Student Life and Trades replacement projects under construction and scheduled for completion in 2015 provided the college the opportunity to redefine a significant portion of the campus.
+The completion of the Bleha Center for the Performing Arts, the Technology Center, the Marv Nelson Science Learning Center, Salish Hall, Cedar Hall, the Mel Lindbloom Student Union, and Trades Technologies replacement project provided the college the opportunity to redefine a significant portion of the campus.

-This 2015 master plan update incorporates future renovations, replacement, and growth projects for funding over the next several State of Washington funding cycles.
+This 2016 master plan update incorporates future renovation, replacement, and growth projects.
+It is driven by the college's strategic plan, instructional, student affairs, and international program planning efforts.
+It incorporates input from design consultants, facility conditions surveys, and life-cycle analysis,.
 In addition to planning for future development, master planning work has also established conceptual criteria for a variety of campus planning, infrastructure, and environmental topics.

 The primary goal of this master plan is to provide a tool that will assist Green River with its decisions regarding ongoing and emergent facilities development issues.

 A framework for an ongoing master plan process is in place that describes participants, and a communication plan with biennial reviews and updates as the college plans and facility needs evolve.
 The Facilities Master Plan Core Committee facilitates discussions with faculty, staff, administration, students, community members, regulatory agencies, and the Board of Trustees and provides leadership and guidance to maintain a responsive and viable facilities master plan.

 The committee periodically develops plan revisions that respond to changing needs and create facilities that support evolving institutional goals.